BOARD OF DIRECTORS

 The proposal and election of Board members to fill vacancies.

-The appointment of Artistic or Executive Directors, through a search committee.
+The appointment of Artistic Director, Director of Advancement or Executive Director, through a search committee.

 Reports and discussions on special events, or on unusual inquiries or invitations.